Purachatra Jayakara: Biography

 Prince Purachatra Jayakara was born on 23 January 1881, in the compound of the Grand Palace.
 He was the 35th son of Chulalongkorn and Consort Wad.
 He began his education at Suankularb Wittayalai School, followed by attendance at Harrow School in 1894.
 The prince then attended the School of Engineering at Trinity College, Cambridge, and engineering at Chatham.
-He also studied in France and Netherlands in the School of engineering of digging dam-canals.
+He also studied in France and the Netherlands at the School of Engineering of digging dams and canals.
 After graduating, he went back to work in England.
 He became an officer of the Institution of Civil Engineers.

 He returned to Thailand in 1904, working as a military engineer and officer of the Siamese Royal Army.
 He developed the Siamese Department of Engineering militaries using knowledge gained from his Western education.
 In 1933, he retired to Singapore with his family, residing there until his death on 14 September 1936, at the age of 55.

 Royal duties

 Thai railways

 In the reign of King Chulalongkorn.
-He gave the Siamese railway offices in control of the foreigners, for administration in the railways system around Thailand.
-Until his death in 1910, starting the new reign of King Vajiravudh (Rama VI), he requested his stepbrother, Prince Purachatra Jayakara to be the Head of the Northern railway department.
+He gave the Siamese railway offices control of the foreigners, for administration in the railways system around Thailand.
+Until his death in 1910, starting the new reign of King Vajiravudh (Rama VI), he requested his stepbrother, Prince Purachatra Jayakara, to be the Head of the Northern railway department.
 Later in 1917, King Vajiravudh merged the railways of the Northern line and the Southern line into the Royal Railway department and had Prince Purachatra Jayakara as the first commander.
 He developed and well-administrated the railway system.
-He expanded the rail lines around the northern and southern territory.
+He expanded the rail lines around the northern and southern territories.
 Moreover, he created Northeastern Line, started from Nakhon Ratchasima Province to Ubon Ratchathani Province.
 And Eastern Line, started from Chachoengsao Province to Sa Kaeo Province which ended at Aranyaprathet District.
 He purchased 2 180 horsepower diesel locomotives from Swiss Locomotive and Machine Works to use for local train around Bangkok in 1928, as the first country in Asia to do so.

 Later, King Vajiravudh dissolved the road department and included into the Royal Railway Department.
 Prince Purachatra Jayakara was responsibility for creating all the roads and bridges around the country, such as the Kasatsuk Bridge, Ratchadaphisek Bridge in Lampang Province, Phra Buddha Yodfa Bridge and Rama VI Bridge, the first bridge to cross Chao Phraya River.

 In 1921, he served as the commander of the railway department.
 He brought the engine of searching crude oil, firstly in Fang District, Chiang Mai Province where the people there found many amounts of crude oil.
 He hired the American Geologist to work as surveying in geological system, for finding crude oil and coal around Thailand.